 · You must keep your records for 5 years after the end of the tax year;

 · You are advised to keep food receipts for 3 months, to comply with food hygiene regulations - this is not an Ofsted or tax office requirement;

-· Your books are not of interest to Ofsted;
+· Your accounting books are not of interest to Ofsted;

-· Don't put through large amounts you cannot justify;
+· Don't put large amounts of expenses you cannot justify;

 · Don't put through things if you don't have proof of purchase for them;